CLARIFID: Improving Radiology Report Generation by Reinforcing Clinically Accurate Impressions and Enforcing Detailed Findings: Results

-To further demonstrate the effectiveness of our approach, we conducted a qualitative evaluation on the MIMIC-CXR test set.
-For each disease finding, we overlaid color highlights on text segments where the generated report semantically matched the ground-truth reference.
-As shown in Figure~\ref{fig:test_case}, increasing the decoding budget at test time leads to a higher degree of overlap between generated and reference findings, indicating that our controlled budget-forcing strategy yields more clinically faithful reports.
-Furthermore, key findings identified in the Findings section are reiterated in the Impression section, ensuring that core diagnostic information is consistently emphasized.
+On the MIMIC-CXR test set, our model consistently generates semantically rich and clinically accurate reports.
+As shown in Figures~\ref{fig:test_case} and \ref{fig:test_case2}, our controlled budget-forcing strategy demonstrates clear benefits; increasing the decoding budget at test time leads to a higher degree of overlap with the reference, yielding more clinically faithful reports.
+Furthermore, the model successfully preserves key findings (e.g., thoracic stability) and ensures that critical diagnostic information identified in the Findings section is coherently reiterated in the Impression section.
+This semantic integrity is maintained even when the generated report uses different phrasing than the ground-truth reference.

+{As shown in figure~\ref{fig:grad_cam} class-targeted Grad-CAM ~\cite{Selvaraju_2019} visualizations indicate that the model’s attention is appropriately concentrated on the relevant anatomical regions associated with each diagnostic concept.
+This suggests that the model does not rely on spurious correlations, but instead focuses on clinically meaningful image regions during the reasoning process that precedes report generation.
+Overall, the qualitative heatmaps confirm that the visual encoder successfully captures disease-related cues from the appropriate anatomical structures.}